The Psalms

 let them be as though they were cut off.

-like the untimely birth of a woman/
+like the untimely birth of a woman that has not seen the sun.

 Before your pots can feel the thorns,/